 What to look for in a supplement

-Citrulline is more effective at raising nitric oxide levels (in vascular endothelium) than arginine alone because approximately 50% of the arginine (when taken orally) gets converted into other amino acids by the intestines and the liver.
-Therefore, one should look for a citrulline supplement that also contains a small amount of arginine.
+For each gram consumed, citrulline is more effective at raising nitric oxide levels (in vascular endothelium) than arginine alone.
+This is because approximately 50% of the arginine gets converted into other amino acids by the intestines and the liver.
+As the conversion of citrulline to arginine is not immediate, arginine will provide faster results.

 Taken together, you can get an immediate boost of nitric oxide production from the arginine, while allowing the citrulline time to produce additional arginine, for prolonged nitric oxide production.